SandipCB/Admin_Dashboard_Page/README.md

 🎨 **Customizable Themes:** Personalize the dashboard's appearance to match your brand or preferences with customizable themes and styling options.

-📱 **Responsive Design:** Ensures seamless performance across devices, allowing administrators to stay productive on-the-go.
+📱 **Responsive Design:** Ensures seamless performance across devices, allowing administrators to stay productive on the go.

+🖋 **Language:** HTML, CSS, JS.
+Framework - Laravel

 ## Getting Started